 The second incident happened in 2008 at Observation Post Fritsche.
 A dog named Cali growled at the eldest son of an Afghan Security Guard, who would often come to the post with his father.
 The growling soon escalated into outright hostility, which deeply frightened the boy.
 To avoid damaging the trust they had established with the Afghans, Cali and another semi-hostile dog named Willie Pete were shot by Staff Sergeant Ian Boone and another soldier.

 Yes.
 While exploring the movie's historical accuracy, we confirmed that during the real-life Battle of Kamdesh, Taliban fighters got inside Outpost Keating.
 This seems to be displayed rather accurately in the movie, at least with regard to how it's described in Tapper's book.
 The soldiers heard over the radio, "Enemy in the wire — The enemy is inside the camp."
 Insurgents had breached the camp in several locations, including at the main entrance, near the latrine area, and on the eastern side.
 It's true that some of the Taliban fighters casually strolled through the camp, believing they had won.
+View Video of Taliban Fighters in the Camp.
 Like in the film, Sgt.
 Clint Romesha rallied his fellow soldiers by telling them, "We're taking this bitch back."